 U.S. Attorney Announces Agreement With The City University Of New York To Remedy The Exclusion Of A Student With Visual Impairments

-The statutory maximum penalties are prescribed by Congress and are provided here for informational purposes only, as any sentencings of the defendants would be determined by the judge.
+The maximum potential sentences are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendants will be determined by a judge.

-The charges contained in the Indictment are merely accusations, and SCOTT, SANTIAGO, and MORRIS are presumed innocent unless and until proven guilty.
+The charges contained in the Indictment are merely accusations, and the defendants are presumed innocent unless and until proven guilty.

 As the introductory phrase signifies, the entirety of the text of the Indictment, and the description of the Indictment set forth herein, constitute only allegations, and every fact described should be treated as an allegation.